lukehsiao/CribSense/docs/setup/sw-setup.md

 ```

 Next you need to set to camera driver to autoload by adding `bcm2835-v4l2` to `/etc/modules-load.d/modules.conf`.
-You file should look like this:
+Your file should look like this:

 ```sh
 # /etc/modules: kernel modules to load at boot time.